Why are many businesses instilling a DevOps culture into their organization?: Introduction

-This paper describes empirical research on practicing DevOps in various software development companies.
-The method is an exploratory multiple case study of 30 multinational software-intensive companies through interviews to relevant stakeholders.
-This study aims to help practitioners and researchers to better understand the context and the problems that many companies are facing in their organizations to accelerate innovation and software delivery and the main drivers that move these companies to adopt DevOps, as well as the results they expect to.
-This would contribute to strengthening the evidence regarding DevOps and support practitioners in making better informed decisions in DevOps transformation processes.
-There are some decisions that can lead to the failure of an organization, and many others to success, so that the only way to be sure of being on the right way is to follow one that has been successfully proven on numerous occasions.
-Furthermore, to motivate others to provide similar evidence to help mature DevOps research and practice by replicating the study, we have made available the instruments used in this study, as well as the methods to increase the reliability of findings---such as the inter-coder agreements statistics for thematic analysis.
+This paper empirically investigates the practice of DevOps in various software development companies.
+The method is an exploratory multiple case study of 30 multinational software-intensive companies through interviews with relevant stakeholders, together with industrial workshops and observations at organizations' facilities that supported triangulation and allowed us to complete data omissions in the interviews when necessary.
+This study aims to help practitioners and researchers better understand the context and the problems that many companies are facing in their organizations to accelerate innovation and software delivery and the main drivers that move these companies to adopt DevOps, as well as the results they expect.
+The study contributes to strengthening the evidence regarding DevOps and supports practitioners in making better informed decisions in DevOps transformation processes, specifically by highlighting the problems that commonly trigger a DevOps transition and the most common expected results.
+There are some decisions that can lead one organization to failure and many others to success, so the only way to be sure of being on the right track is to follow decisions that have been successfully made on numerous occasions.

+Furthermore, to motivate others to provide similar evidence to help mature DevOps research and practice by replicating the study, we have made available the instruments used in this study, as well as the methods used to increase the reliability of findings, specifically inter-coder agreement analysis based on Krippendorff's coefficients.

-The structure of the paper is as follows: Section~\ref{back} provides an overview of the rising of the DevOps culture.
+The structure of the paper is as follows: Section~\ref{back} provides an overview of the rise of the DevOps culture.
 Section~\ref{method} describes the method used for the exploratory case study.
-Section~\ref{results} reports the results and findings, whereas Section~\ref{validity} assesses the statistical validity of these outcomes.
+Section~\ref{results} reports the results and findings and Section~\ref{validity} assesses the statistical validity of these outcomes.
 Section~\ref{related} describes related work.
 Finally, conclusions and further work are presented in Section~\ref{conclusions}.